czhurdlespeed/WebDevJourney/CompleteIntroWebDev_v3.md

 ```

 - **img** - an _Image_; in html it's apart from the content; in CSS it's for background image/decoration for website; _self closing_ `<img />`; alt text as well
+  - Image Formats
+    - **JPG** - good for handling large color paletts without increasing file size but they don't allow for transparent pixels (think logos).
+      - Great for Photos and Images with lots of gradients
+    - **GIF** - go-to option for simple animations but limited in terms of color palette
+      - Great for Animations
+    - **PNG** - generally larger file size to achieve same quality as _JPG_.
+However, they deal with opacity really well; no color palette limitations
+      - Great for icons, technical diagrams, and logos
+    - **SVG** - vetor-based graphics; scale up or down to any dimension without loss of quality
+      - Great for responsive design (use on all devices (phones, tablets, displays of different sizes) without have to maintain different websites; just differnt css layouts); use whenever you can

 ```html
 <img